Battery-Powered or Hybrid Cars and Hydrogen-Powered Vehicles

 There is so much political insistence on battery-powered vehicles and hybrids and future hydrogen-powered vehicles, that leaders have chosen to intentionally mislead the public!
 It might not be actually illegal to ignore negative aspects of products that are sold, but it certainly seems unethical!

-But their commercials are like all others for electric/battery-powered vehicles and also hybrids, an IMPLIED assumption of that Tooth Fairy to re-charge the batteries when no one is looking!
-As if FREE energy and power can somehow be available by some hocus-pocus.
+But their commercials are like all others for electric/battery-powered vehicles and also hybrids, an implied assumption of that Tooth Fairy to re-charge the batteries when no one is looking!
+As if free energy and power can somehow be available by some hocus-pocus.

 There is another important fact that is always presented in a very misleading way!

-You may drive a car which was advertised as having a 495 horsepower engine, and that may have even affected whether you bought that specific car.
-That engine rating can be called a PEAK POWER RATING, being the greatest amount of power that it is capable of producing.
+Peak Power Rating vs. Average Power Rating You may drive a car which was advertised as having a 495 horsepower (370 kW) engine, and that may have even affected whether you bought that specific car.
+That engine rating can be called a Peak power rating, being the greatest amount of power that it is capable of producing.
 When creating that enormous amount of power, it is realistic to expect to get around one or two MPG gas mileage.
-But for AVERAGE driving on an Interstate Highway, your engine only produces around 40 horsepower, during which you may get 25 miles per gallon gas mileage.
-This AVERAGE situation is a far more accurate description of what YOU CAN ACTUALLY EXPECT, such as regarding gas mileage.
+But for average driving on an Interstate Highway, your engine only produces around 40 horsepower (30 kW), during which you may get 25 miles per gallon gas mileage.
+This average situation is a far more accurate description of what you can actually expect, such as regarding gas mileage.
 Both situations are true, but they are extremely different.
-One is a situation which sounds very impressive, but which you will likely NEVER actually experience, except possibly rarely for a second or two at a stoplight!
+One is a situation which sounds very impressive, but which you will likely never actually experience, except possibly rarely for a second or two at a stoplight!
 The other is a situation which you may experience every day of driving!
-IF you were only given ONE of the numbers, which would you consider more important to know?
+IF you were only given one of the numbers, which would you consider more important to know?
+Whenever electricity ratings are given for alternative energy devices, they seem to always be Peak power ratings, meaning the greatest amount of electricity or power which can be created.
+That is entirely different than ratings for average usage conditions, which would be realistic numbers of amounts of electricity or power which might normally be expected to be provided.
+The discussion and calculations included here will indicate that often the realistically expectable amounts of electricity or power is only around one-tenth that of the Peak power ratings.
+But no one bothers to mention this important fact!
+So advertising makes claims of spectacular performance numbers for photovoltaic solar-electric panels, and for solar roof panels, and for electric vehicles, and for Hybrid vehicles, and for windmill-electricity-generation, and even for future giant windmills and hydrogen as a fuel.
+They invariably state Peak power ratings, like that 495 horsepower engine in the car, numbers that may be technically true but are extremely misleading.
+A TV commercial could easily be aired that stated a true fact that a Corvette has a maximum speed of over 160 mph, but that statement would be rather misleading, as essentially no Corvette drivers would ever be able to confirm that fact! |

 It is important to note that we have not even mentioned any motors or mechanisms at all!
-All we have calculated here is the ACTUAL power loss that is REQUIRED to move a vehicle, and all of which then turns into heating of the air and of the tires and of the roadway.
+All we have calculated here is the actual power loss that is required to move a vehicle, and all of which then turns into heating of the air and of the tires and of the roadway.

-Any actual motor, whether gasoline or electric or even a fuel cell, also has LOSSES in its operation, so the ACTUAL amount of power that must be created and provided must be higher than we just calculated.
+Any actual motor, whether gasoline or electric or even a fuel cell, also has losses in its operation, so the actual amount of power that must be created and provided must be higher than we just calculated.
 Again, confirming that GM Engineers had properly understood that they would need to design a battery-pack with around 16 kWh storage capacity for their proposed 40-mile range.

 In any case, when you see people on TV claiming highway speeds and ridiculously little electricity used, the first likelihood is that they have never yet actually done it, and they are simply trying to get some media attention so that rich people would give them money!
-But if they DID do a high-speed demo, try to find out if it was only one mile or whether it was the sort of trip that you have come to expect!
+But if they did do a high-speed demo, try to find out if it was only one mile or whether it was the sort of trip that you have come to expect!
 Be observant, and ask questions!
 This presentation is intended to give you some facts to work with on that!

 It is as though people believe that just because this is a complicated sequence, that somehow EXTRA ENERGY IS SOMEHOW MAGICALLY CREATED!
 No, it isn't!
 Newton and Joule would clearly be disappointed that so many people seem to actually think that they can get and use up MORE energy than was originally in the gasoline!